OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 - Validates data integrity (checks for notes without comments)
 - Updates last update timestamp (executed in same connection as insertion to preserve integrity check result)
 - Cleans temporary files

+**Important: Understanding Insertion Behavior**

+The insertion process (`__insertNewNotesAndComments`) performs intelligent deduplication:

+1. **For each note in `notes_api`**: Checks if it already exists in `notes` table
+   - If exists: Skips insertion (note already in database)
+   - If new: Inserts the note

+2. **For each comment in `note_comments_api`**: Checks if it already exists in `note_comments` table
+   - If exists: Skips insertion (comment already in database)
+   - If new: Inserts the comment

+**Why This Matters:**

+Since the OSM API returns **all comments** for a note (not just new ones), you will frequently see:
+- Many comments loaded into `note_comments_api` (e.g., "Uploaded new comments: 5")
+- But only a few actually inserted (e.g., "Comments processing completed: 1 actually inserted, 4 already existed")

+**This is correct behavior** - the system is avoiding duplicates.
+The API tables enable this filtering by allowing the system to:
+- Load all data from the API first
+- Then intelligently filter what's actually new
+- Only insert what doesn't already exist

+**Log Interpretation:**

+When reviewing logs, look for messages like:
+- `notes in API table: 3` - Total notes received from API
+- `notes in API that are NEW: 0` - Notes that will be inserted
+- `notes in API that already EXIST: 3` - Notes that will be skipped (already in DB)
+- `Notes processing completed: 0 actually inserted, 3 already existed, 0 failed`

+This shows the system is working correctly - it's identifying what's new vs. what already exists.

 #### Code Example: Data Integration Process